the Hoof Balancer Tool

 The wild horse model is clear, however, that there shouldn’t be this type of incongruity at all.
 Nature has demonstrated unequivocally what the relationships are between the toe, quarters, heels and other structures of the capsule.
 Balancing the hoof, therefore, should never be left to chance, even with the most deformed hooves.
 Indeed, the complexities of capsule wryness, slipper toe, bull-nose, club foot, and under trimmed heels require that we have a clear path to balancing the hoof whatever its unnatural orientation.

-The Hoof Balancer provides us with a quick, easy, accurate, and efficient way to balance the hoof based on the wild hoof model.
+The Hoof Balancer provides us with a quick, easy, accurate, and efficient way to veryify hoof balance based on the wild hoof model.
 It is recommended for use by all hoof care practitioners in the field, particularly when confronted with extreme capsule deformity.

 The Hoof Balancer is made from durable polycarbonate (trade name “Lexan”).
 It is more scratch and break resistant than the acrylic plastics, but it is recommended that you keep it in its own protective carrier.
 Don’t leave it around for the horse or others to step on!
 To clean, the Hoof Balancer can be washed with warm water.
 It can be also be cleaned and polished with plastic cleaners.[I use: “Allstar ALL78200 Plexus Plastic Cleaner and Protectant,” but I'm sure there are other similar fine products that will work just as well.]